TRGP Stock Analysis — Targa Resources

 Where It Stands

-With a 1-year return of 35.51%, an RSI of 34.1 signaling oversold territory, and a forward P/E of 23.7x versus the energy sector median of 12x, the stock is expensive for its sector but coming off a technical low.
+With a 62.71% 1-year return, RSI at 64.5 (near elevated), and a forward P/E of 23.7x versus the energy sector median of 12x, the stock is priced well above its sector on optimism about future growth.

 Key Metrics